St Mark's, South Africa

 St Mark's, Eastern Cape is a town in Chris Hani District Municipality in the Eastern Cape province of South Africa.
 Village on the White Kei River, about 15 km west of Cofimvaba and 40 km north-east of Cathcart.

+History

-It was founded in 1855 as one of four Anglican mission stations named after the apostles.
+It was founded in 1855 by Bishop John Armstrong as one of four Anglican mission stations named after the apostles.